-- (A) The conduct of a special audit or other internal investigation or inspections, which may be required periodically during the term of probation; - (B) The appointment of independent counsel or the use, if available, of a special committee of independent directors; - (C) The hiring and use of special consultants; - (D) The adoption of new or revised information gathering procedures and the preservation and centralization of such records or of any other information gathered by the organization; - (E) The designation of a special compliance officer with responsibility for supervising organizational activities related to the criminal offenses; - (F) The revision or adoption of formal corporate policies, including those expressed in employee manuals and other written procedures, including notification procedures for the reporting of specific transactions or events to specified personnel with the organization, including board of directors.64
+- (D) The adoption of new or revised information gathering procedures and the preservation and centralization of such records or of any other information gathered by the organization; - (E) The designation of a special compliance officer with responsibility for supervising organizational activities related to the criminal offenses; - (F) The revision or adoption of formal corporate policies, including those expressed in employee manuals and other written procedures, including notification procedures for the reporting of specific transactions or events to specified personnel with the organization, including board of directors.
+64

-This draft proposal also required that any proposed compliance plan identify "the names of the organizational officers responsible for its preparation and describe the investigation or other procedures employed in its development."65 The plan should also "be signed by the chief executive, the chief legal officer, and the appropriate vice-president of the organization, who should undertake to disseminate [its terms] to all organizational members whose conduct is affected thereby."66 Finally, the plan should be presented to the board of directors.67 the paper maintained that the penalty system needed to "provide organizations with incentives for compliance expenditures."
-Accordingly, the paper put forward the premise that "[t]he key to an effective organizational sentencing system lies in selecting penalty rules that will provide organizations with the most desirable incentives for their compliance efforts."
-70
+This draft proposal also required that any proposed compliance plan identify "the names of the organizational officers responsible for its preparation and describe the investigation or other procedures employed in its development."
+The plan should also "be signed by the chief executive, the chief legal officer, and the appropriate vice-president of the organization, who should undertake to disseminate [its terms] to all organizational members whose conduct is affected thereby."
+Finally, the plan should be presented to the board of directors.
+67

-The Commission's staff working paper on criminal sentencing policy for organizations recognized that internal organizational controls on employee behavior are crucial because of the unique nature of the organizational crime (which involves a principal-agent relationship).
-68 Thus,
+The Commission's staff working paper on criminal sentencing policy for organizations recognized that internal organizational controls on employee behavior are crucial because of the unique nature of the organizational crime (which involves a principal-agent relationship).68 Thus, the paper maintained that the penalty system needed to "provide organizations with incentives for compliance expenditures."69 Accordingly, the paper put forward the premise that "[t]he key to an effective organizational sentencing system lies in selecting penalty rules that will provide organizations with the most desirable incentives for their compliance efforts."70